raghavagps/Pfeature/Standalone/Data/README.md

 sequence.
 It has the following five major modules for computing protein features based on <br>
 ####
 i.
 Composition
-2. Binary profiles
+ii.
+Binary profiles
-3.      change directory to Pfeature_win
+iii.      change directory to Pfeature_win iii).
-iii).
 Evolutionary information <br> iv).
 Structure <br> v).
 Pattern.
 We have developed number of forms of Pfeature that include: i) A web server that uses Pfeature functions via web interface from https://webs.iiitd.edu.in/raghava/pfeature/ ; ii) Standalone version of Pfeature;
 iii) Library of python for Pfeature and iv) Python scripts for computing features.